 In Makrana there are hardly any women to be seen in the marble mines though the case was different few years back when there was less machines and women operated manual cranes.
 The wages given to the women are lower than what the men earn.
 But their representation is low and employment is irregular.
 In rare cases the daily wages can be higher than the minimum wages.
-In Jodhpur and Makrana the wages are comparatively better than in south Rajasthan.
+In many of the mining areas in Rajasthan, the wages could be actually higher than that prescribed by the government.
+In Jodhpur and Makrana the wages are comparatively better than in South Rajasthan.

 Interventions based on standard definition of minimum wages might not be able to address the complex, exploitative systems of payment in the mining areas.
-Besides the irregular system of wages, it is the activity itself, which is extremely damaging to the person performing it.
+Besides the irregular system of wages it is the activity itself, which is extremely damaging to the person performing it.
 It is a high-risk activity.
 To assume that people are unaware of it would be making a mistake.
-The precedent of a person's shortened life expectancy and general damage to health, after a stint at the mines, are things, which the community knows off.
+The precedent of a person's shortened life expectancy and general damage to health, after a stint at the mines are things, which the community knows off.
 The exact medical terms might not be used by them but they are extremely familiar with the outcome.
 There are two key points therefore in the intervention.
-Firstly, the community must be convinced that something can be done about the existing situation and secondly, that it can happen only with their involvement.
+Firstly the community must be convinced that something can be done about the existing situation and secondly that it can happen only with their involvement.